Saunders Recorders

 Mix a small quantity of epoxy (preferably quick setting, the common sort) on a scrap of waste card.
 (A pea sized total mix is usually enough.)

 I have recently started using 'Gorilla' glue for small repair jobs.
 It is expensive but economical in use as no mixing is needed.
 Read the instructions carefully!
 This polyurathane glue cures in the presence of water and foams, so that it penetrates the work.
 It has very good adhesion to synthetic cork.
-I find that a small trail of glue, straight out of the bottle, about 1mm. across will spread over the usual joint area.
+I find that a small trail of glue about 1mm. across, straight out of the bottle, will spread over the usual joint area.
 You can always add a bit more if necessary, but don't over do it.
 Damp the inner face of the cork, and one end.
 Don't forget to apply glue to the other end of the cork strip.

 Leave the joint to set (at least an hour, but see the instructions on the glue).

-Remove the binding and try the fit.
-Do not apply grease if you anticipate sanding afterwards.
-If it is too tight carefully sand the cork down with glass paper wrapped round a support.
-It is usual for cork lapping to be either flat of slightly convex.
 However, it is not easy to make joints fit 'easily' without also making them prone to wobble.
 One answer to this problem is to sand the cork using glass paper wrapped round a circular section support, a piece of dowelling or a bottle cork.
 Keep to the middle of the cork and sand a shallow groove all the way round, adjust the width as well as the depth.
 This will reduce the area of contact and so, the friction when the joint is turned, without reducing the effective length of the joint.
 The result has much in common with joints that have two separated narrow bands of cork and it is a good way of dealing with a stiff tenor of bass recorder joint.
 Do not mark the wood.

 Note, on cork thickness etc.